 CAMPBELL HOUSE LANDSCAPE PLAN

-The Arts Council is working with award-winning landscape engineer, Glenn Bradley, who has begun the preservation, rehabilitation and restoration of the grounds in and around the house.
-Based on the original 1948 design by Innocenti & Webel, our plan is for the outside of Campbell House to reflect the period when the Campbell Family occupied the home from 1948-1966.
+The Arts Council is working with award-winning landscape engineer, Glenn Bradley, who has begun the preservation, rehabilitation and restoration of the grounds around the house.
+Based on the original 1948 design by Innocenti & Webel, (graphic to the left) our plan is for the outside of Campbell House to reflect the period when the Campbell Family occupied the home from 1948-1966.

 Click Here if you would like to donate to this project.